TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-performance.md

 />
 # Gremlin - Performance

-When gremlin traversal latency or cost in RU/s does not match expectations there is a custom Cosmos DB Gremlin step to gain insight.
+When Gremlin traversal latency or cost in RU/s does not match expectations there is a custom Cosmos DB Gremlin step to gain insight.

 ```
 g.V('mary').out().executionProfile()